bioinformatics-core-shared-training/Managing-your-research-data/File_man_pract.md

 ## File Management practical

+__Working as a group on your table, please either__.
+a) examine the example DMPs
+  or.
+b) look at your own projects data details.

-Working as a group on your table, please examine the DMPs and note what you deem to be examples of good File Management principles as referred to in the previous talk.
-What are your opinions of how these are documented?
+For the above, note what you deem to be examples of good File Management principles as referred to in the previous talk.

+What are your opinions of how these DMPs are documented with respect to File management practices?
 We will have a 5 minute session at end of practical to share findings.